dake/TCNetwork/README.md

 - All requests are NSURLSession based
 - Response can be cached offline by expiration time
-- Persistent (optional) Resuming download with NSURLSession
+- Persistent (optional) resuming download with [NSURLSession+TCResumeDownload](https://github.com/dake/NSURLSessionTask-TCResumeDownload)
 - `block` and `delegate` callback
 - Batch requests (see `TCHTTPBatchRequest`)
 - URL filter, replace part of URL, or append common parameter